Derrick Kindred: Cleveland Browns

+2016

 The Cleveland Browns selected Kindred in the fourth round (129th overall) of the 2016 NFL draft.
 He was the 11th safety selected in 2016.

-2016

-On May 26, 2016, the Cleveland Browns signed Kindred to a four-year, $2.83 million contract that includes a signing bonus of $499,356.
+On May 26, 2016, the signed Kindred to a four-year, $2.83 million contract that includes a signing bonus of $499,356.

 Throughout training camp, Kindred performed well and impressed coaches enough in the preseason to warrant a competition against Jordan Poyer for the starting free safety job.
 Head coach Hue Jackson named Poyer the starting free safety and Kindred the backup strong safety behind Ibraheim Campbell to start the regular season.

-He made his professional regular season debut in the Cleveland Browns' season-opener at the Philadelphia Eagles and recorded six combined tackles in the 29-10 loss.
+He made his professional regular season debut in the Browns season-opener at the Philadelphia Eagles and recorded six combined tackles in the 29–10 loss.
 On September 25, 2016, Kindred earned his first career start after Ibraheim Campbell was out with a hamstring injury.
-He made four combined tackles during the Browns' 30-24 loss to the Miami Dolphins.
-On November 6, 2016, he collected a season-high six combined tackles during the Browns' 35-10 loss to the Dallas Cowboys.
-In Week 11, Kindred made six combined tackles and a season-high two pass deflections during a 24-9 loss to the Pittsburgh Steelers.
+He made four combined tackles during the Browns' 30–24 loss to the Miami Dolphins.
+On November 6, 2016, he collected a season-high six combined tackles during the Browns' 35–10 loss to the Dallas Cowboys.
+In Week 11, Kindred made six combined tackles and a season-high two pass deflections during a 24–9 loss to the Pittsburgh Steelers.
 During the bye week in Week 13, he broke his ankle while training and was placed on the reserve/non-football injury list on December 7, 2016.
 He appeared in all 12 games with five starts and finished his rookie season with 46 combined tackles (32 solos) and five passes defensed.

 2017

 Throughout training camp, Kindred competed against Ibraheim Campbell and Calvin Pryor for the job as the starting strong safety.
 He was named the starting strong safety to begin the regular season.

-He played in the Cleveland Browns' season-opener Pittsburgh Steelers and made three combined tackles and recorded his first career interception off of a pass attempt by Ben Roethlisberger during their 21-18 loss.
+He played in the Browns' season-opener Steelers and made three combined tackles and recorded his first career interception off of a pass attempt by Ben Roethlisberger during their 21–18 loss.
 The interception occurred in the fourth quarter and stopped a potential scoring drive for the Steelers, who were on the Browns' 29-yard line before the play.
-The following week, he recorded a season-high seven combined tackles in the Browns' 24-10 loss to the Baltimore Ravens.
-On December 17, 2017, Kindred made four combined tackles and a season-high two pass deflections in Cleveland's 27-10 loss to the Ravens.
+The following week, he recorded a season-high seven combined tackles in the Browns' 24–10 loss to the Baltimore Ravens.
+On December 17, 2017, Kindred made four combined tackles and a season-high two pass deflections in Cleveland's 27–10 loss to the Ravens.
 Unfortunately, he suffered a wrist injury and was placed on injured reserve on December 19, 2017.
 He played in 14 games with 10 starts, recording 57 combined tackles (43 solos), seven passes defensed, and one interception.

 Kindred was waived by the Browns on April 1, 2019.